nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to [display the active list](#list).
 2. User uses the index of the task/event of interest to request to mark it as `done`.
 Multiple indices can be entered to process more than one entries.
-3. [] moves the task/event from the active list to the expired list.
+3. TaskCrusher moves the task/event from the active list to the expired list.

 Use case ends